Marilou McPhedran: Legal career

+Political career

 On October 27, 2016, McPhedran was named to the Senate of Canada by Prime Minister Justin Trudeau to sit as an independent.
 Her appointment took effect on November 10, 2016.
+She later joined the Independent Senators Group.

+On October 18, 2021, McPhedran left the ISG caucus to sit as a non-affiliated senator.
+She had been facing possible expulsion from the group over insinuations Sarabjit Marwah had broken ethics rules, which turned out to be false; McPhredran left the group hours before the planned hearing.